PQSB/Blog_SETR_2024/P3/BLOG_P3.md

 ## Difficulties:

-While developing the algorithm I found some difficulties:
+While developing the exercise I found some difficulties:

+  - Controlling when it's neccessary to clear the screen and to print new data, since at the begining y was clearing the screen in every iteration, which was inefficient, inconvenient and forced me to have a small delay at the end of the void loop.
+To solve this I tried to:
+  - Modify some functions re-distributing the location of the lcd.print.

+  -